jamesshore/lab13_angularjs/readme.md

   The application also includes a domain layer, value objects, and a (simulated) persistence layer.
 Those layers are in subdirectories of `src/client`.
 This architecture was an experiment to see how well AngularJS handled an approach outside of its comfort zone.
 It didn't work well, and I don't recommend following this pattern in your own application.

-  See the screencast for more information about the sample app.
+  See the screencasts for more information about the sample app.

 2. **Unit Tests.** All the code is unit tested.
 You can find tests of an AngularJS controller in `src/client/_example_test.js` and tests of directives in `src/client/ui/_*_test.js`.
 Pay particular attention to the setup code; it's tricky to get right and the test setup fails silently if it's wrong.
 Also see `build/config/karma.conf.js` for how the Karma test runner is configured.
 In particular, the `angular-mocks` file must be included, or the test setup silently fails.